AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 Over short time-scales, this conversion ratio is approximately constant (in general it's a function that accepts a timestamp as input).
 Thus, \emph{chain-weight} (as represented in figures via $\Sigma_w$, e.g. \autoref{fig:dag-ex1-full}) can be represented either in something like \emph{hashes} or \emph{difficulty} -- though those numbers be unwieldy -- \textbf{or} chain-weight can simply be in terms of \emph{confirmations}.

+\aside{
-However, if we convert \emph{work to confirmations}, will we end up with something \emph{incompatible and contradictory} to the traditional notion of ``a confirmation''?
+  If we convert \emph{work to confirmations}, will we end up with something \emph{incompatible and contradictory} to the traditional notion of ``a confirmation''?
   There are definitely differences.
   For example: if we convert confirmations, then \emph{we'll have non-integer confirmations}, and what does 0.88 confirmations mean?
   Is that less good than a normal confirmation?

-Even though \emph{confirmations are still discrete},
+  This problem arises because \emph{we're not actually converting work to confirmations}, per se: we're converting \emph{another chain's work} into \emph{equivalent-confirmations} relative to something.
+  Converted confirmations are \emph{in terms of the local chain's confirmations}.
+  Most likely, those equivalent-confirmations will be relative either to some known historical confirmation, or to that of the \emph{current} block.
+}

-Why think about chain-weight in terms of \emph{confirmations} instead of \emph{work}?
+Why think about chain-weight in terms of \emph{equivalent-confirmations} instead of \emph{work}?
 There are a few reasons.
-First,
+First, \emph{confirmations are general!}
+If we reason in terms of \emph{confirmations} instead of \emph{work}, then \emph{maybe} we can apply these ideas to \emph{other chains} that don't use PoW.
+Second, it \emph{simplifies thinking}.
+The purpose of converting chain-weight is clearer and easier to reason about.
+Finally, it makes explicit the requirement that \emph{we can only compare to a grounded context}.

+There is no way to \emph{universally} say \emph{X work on L is worth Y work on R} without adding necessary context like \emph{when} that conversion is happening.
+Confirmations (like work) require that grounding.
+For confirmations (not work), this is true even when converting confirmations \emph{from the same chain}.
+For example, we can say that the single confirmation provided by Bitcoin block 704610 is \emph{equivalent} to approximately 19,893,045,000,000 genesis-confirmations.\footnote{A genesis-confirmation is relative to the Bitcoin genesis block -- which had a difficulty of exactly 1.}
+The conversion-ratio is equivalent to the difficulty of block 704610.
+That is, it would take a chain of $\sim$ 20 trillion blocks (each with 1 genesis-confirmation worth of work) to match the weight of block 704610.

+When will conversion methods fail for converting confirmations?

+\emph{Proof of Reflection} adds block-weight in discrete amounts.
+Some alternative distributed ledger networks (in essence: DLTs) do not produce network-wide discrete updates.
+So it's not clear how those would use PoR themselves or be used by another chain for PoR.
+Examples: Hedera uses Hashgraph; Solana uses Proof of History (PoH).\footnote{
+  It's also not clear how either Hashgraph or PoH networks could support cross-chain transactions in general.
+}

+PoR also requires that \emph{state can be verified} in the reflecting chain.
+Some blockchains obscure their state (e.g. Monero).
+If we can't \emph{publicly verify} PoRs, we can't convert chain-work, so they can't be used \emph{for} reflection (such networks could perhaps do one-way PoR, though).
+In that case, protocol upgrades might enable \emph{mutual} PoR.
+Some DLTs don't have meaningful network-wide state; i.e., there is no single, consistent view of that network's history.
+In this case we can't convert.
+Example: IOTA uses The Tangle.

+PoR also needs a way to normalize the idea of \`\`a confirmation'' so they can be compared.
+Consider a PoA chain with \emph{irregular} block production.
+It has discrete updates, and state can be verified against it.
+But, what does each confirmation \emph{mean?}
+Is a block that is produced soon after its parent worth as much as a block produced a long time after its parent?
+For non-PoW chains, we'll need conversion methods that have non-arbitrary answers for these questions.

+In general, my intuition is that we can almost always use PoR with networks that fit the \emph{traditional} idea of blockchains.
+(And when we can't, a protocol change could fix that.)

 ### Reflection Between PoW and PoS Chains